 Supporters of S.2021 seek to repeal a 26-year-old law that requires the Registry of Motor Vehicles to automatically suspend, for up to five years, the license of any person with a drug-related conviction.
 Annually, over 7,000 people in Massachusetts have their license suspended under this law.
 They must pay a $500 fee to have it reinstated, and many ex-prisoners struggle to come up with the money due to difficulties finding steady employment.
 Governor Charlie Baker is expected to sign the bill into law once it receives final approval from the Senate.

-“The driver’s license bill could be a great success and effect a lot of people positively, and it should do a lot to enhance the employability of former prisoners,” John says.
+“The driver’s license bill could be a great success and affect a lot of people positively, and it should do a lot to enhance the employability of former prisoners,” John says.

 John intends to continue his work with Jobs Not Jails even after his Fellowship ends in June.
 He believes more bills within the Justice Reinvestment Act will appear in the legislature over the next few years and says he’s excited about the work he has been able to do through the Fellows Program.